Art Metal (band)

 Art Metal is a progressive metal band based in Sweden and led by Jonas Hellborg.
-Some of their line-ups have included guitarist Mattias Eklundh of Freak Kitchen fame, the Johansson brothers, and Jonas Hellborg, an influential musician and solo artist in the jazz music scene.
+Some of their line-ups have included guitarist Mattias Eklundh of Freak Kitchen fame, the Johansson brothers who have both contributed to the solo career of Yngwie Malmsteen, and Jonas Hellborg, an influential musician and solo artist in the jazz music scene.
 The band's music also has plenty of Indian music influence.

 Mattias Eklundh and Jonas Hellborg made the cover of the Swedish Fuzz Magazine in support of Art Metal.